kleidiss/dotfiles-hyprland/README.md

 2 - Make the installtheme.sh script executable by using ```chmod +x installtheme.sh```

-3 - Run installtheme.sh
+3 - Run installtpackages.sh

-4 - Set a wallpaper with waypaper app to update the theme
+4 - Run applytheme.sh (make executable if needed)

 5 - Cheri Cheri Lady

+### You will get a error on hyprland saying a source file is missing , it's normal:
+4 - Set a wallpaper with waypaper app to update the theme and reboot to make the error go away